 Bringing home your first puppy can be exciting and even life-changing.
 Puppies fill our lives with joy, love and playfulness.
 They also present newfound challenges and responsibilities like getting him vaccinated, potty trained, crate trained and of course, proper socialization.
 Below are the basic skills to teach your puppy on its first week in his forever home.
 Remember that when puppy training is attended to wisely, the result is a delightful and cherished family companion.

 One of the first things you will likely notice after bringing home your new pup will be what can seem like an endless need to chew.
 Chewing is a natural process and especially prevalent during teething, from 16 weeks to 7 or 8 months old.

 It’s important to remember that chewing is not a sign of bad behavior.
 Chewing is part of play, as well as necessary to relieve the discomfort of teething.
 Just about anything within puppy’s reach at this time is fair game for chewing — socks, shoes, yoga mat, furniture, as well as your delightfully fleshy body parts!

 It’s essential during teething time to establish a healthy discipline and training pattern so your puppy will clearly get the message.
-First, when puppy chews where you don’t want her too, say “no” loudly to gain her attention and immediately give her an ice cube or chew toy.
+First, when your puppy chews where you don’t want her to, say “no” loudly to gain her attention and immediately give her an ice cube or chew toy.
 When she accepts this new item, offer her friendly words and attention.

 Biting can be treated similarly to chewing, yet there is another step here to consider.
 Remember, puppies bite when playing with other puppies in the litter, so biting should not be considered bad behavior, either.
 Puppies respond to being bitten too hard by losing enthusiasm for the game and walking away, so you can use a similar method.
 As such, you can stop your dog from biting when they’re excited by saying “ouch” loudly and walk away.
 If he continues to go after you, remind him with a sharp “no” and immediately give the puppy his chew toy.
 When he accepts, lavish with positive attention.